ignite/gnovm/readme.md

 make localnet-start
 ```

-To target the node, use `gnovmd --home ~/.gnovm-localnet ...`.
+To target the node, use `./build/gnovmd --home ~/.gnovm-localnet ...`.

 ### Add Realm / Package